erincatto/box2d/docs/large_worlds.md

 body's frame stays float, and the per-step motion the solver integrates is small and meters-scale where float precision is ample.
 The cost is a few percent, not the 2x of an all-double build.

 Double precision is **off by default**.
-With it off the build is byte-for-byte identical to a normal Box2D build: every double-precision type collapses to its float counterpart through a typedef, so there is no code path to regress and no performance change.
+With it off every double-precision type collapses to its float counterpart through a typedef and the boundary helpers reduce to plain float operations, so a float build behaves as Box2D always has with no measurable cost.

+This implementation is inspired by [Jolt](https://jrouwe.github.io/JoltPhysics/index.html#big-worlds).

 ## Enabling it